MattiKannisto/tsoha-harjoitustyo/README.md

 # Polle Project Manager
-Polle Project Manager allows one to manage
+Polle Project Manager is a simple project management system that allows one to create and manage projects.
+Each project consists of tasks with deadlines and comments added by the project members.

 Polle Project Manager has following features:
 * User account management